 Finally, you can add an auction to your Watch List from that auction’s bidding page.
 By doing this, you will be able to access that auction and view its status at any time directly from your account’s main page.

 Once you’ve created your account and found your auctions it is time to start bidding!
 Bid4Assets requires all users to provide a valid credit card prior to placing their first bid.
-This card will only be charged in the event that you win an auction but do not follow-through with the payment.
+A $1 authorization charge will be placed on the card which will fall off once it is confirmed to be valid.
+The only other time your card will be charged is in the event you win an auction but do not follow-through with the payment.

 Bid4Assets utilizes an auto bid system, meaning you can enter the maximum amount you’d be willing to pay for an item and the site will automatically continue bidding up to that amount on your behalf.
 You can also manually bid up by an auction’s increments if that is your preference.